AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 ### Parsing timestamps and dates

 Dates and especially timestamps (date + time) can be tricky.
-Currently Spark considers all time entries to be in the current system time zone by default.
+Currently Spark considers all time entries to be in the system's time zone by default.
 (For more detailed explanation of possible issues with that see [Consistent timestamp types in Hadoop SQL engines](https://docs.google.com/document/d/1gNRww9mZJcHvUDCXklzjFEQGpefsuR_akCDfWsdE35Q/edit#heading=h.n699ftkvhjlo).)

 To address this potential source of discrepancies the following has been implemented: